Team Project

 During the course, you will have the opportunity to meet up with the course instructor for coaching sessions.
 These sessions are meant for you to receive feedback on your ideas and code.
 Frequently, this also entails problem-solving & debugging.

-Deliverables: Most coaching sessions will help the team work on some deliverables, which are always due at the end of a course week and are submitted on Canvas by Friday, 7 pm.
+Deliverables: Most coaching sessions will help the team work on some deliverables, which are always due before the next coaching session.
+Please refer to Canvas for exact due dates each week.

 Typical issues to discuss in a coaching session